-- The pilot will be required to always be in visual contact of the multirotor or have a spotter who is always in visual contact of the multirotor - The teams that are not actively flying will be restricted in location to be behind the flight line and the operating pilot and team.
-The course may be changed between team runs, so that knowledge of one course is no advantage to second runs or other teams. - A proficiency test will be executed (either by video or in-person at the team's school/facility) by a member of Sea, Air, and Land staff or other qualified personnel, using the team's multirotor prior to Challenge Day.

-- If a team pilot cannot pass the flying proficiency test, a pilot may be provided for Challenge Day.
-Please verify availability prior to Challenge Day. - On Challenge Day, a brief flight worthiness test will be given to ensure the multirotor and payload are safe for flight.
+- The pilot will be required to always be in visual contact of the multirotor or have a spotter who is always in visual contact of the multirotor (pilot's choice) - The teams that are not actively flying will be restricted in location to be behind the flight line and the operating pilot and team.
+The course may be changed between team runs, so that knowledge of one course is no advantage to second runs or other teams. - A proficiency test will be executed (either by video or in-person at the team's school/facility) by a member of Sea, Air, and Land staff or other qualified personnel, using the team's multirotor prior to Challenge Day. - If a team pilot cannot pass the flying proficiency test, a pilot may be provided for Challenge Day.
+Please verify availability prior to Challenge Day. - On Challenge Day, a brief flight worthiness test will be given to ensure the multirotor and payload are safe for flight. - On Challenge Day, bring a copy of the team's final BOM/Cost List to share with the judges.